benjaminselfridge/model-checking/doc/ModelChecking1.md

 our invariant holds!
 Let's try it with an invariant that doesn't hold:

       > checkInvariant (not (atom Yellow)) ts
-      Just Yellow
+      Just [Red, Green, Yellow]

-Our invariant checking algorithm was able to reach a state that violated `not (atom Yellow)`; unsurprisingly, it was the `Yellow` state.
+Our invariant checking algorithm was able to find a path to a state that violated `not (atom Yellow)`; unsurprisingly, the bad state was `Yellow` (the last state in the counterexample path).
 Because `Yellow` is reachable in our transition system, our property doesn't hold.
 What if, however, `Yellow` is not reachable?

       > ts = TransitionSystem [Red] [(Red, Green), (Green, Red)] only
       > checkInvariant (not (atom Yellow)) ts
       Nothing

-## Conclusion
+# Conclusion

 At this point, you're probably thinking: "That's it?"
 Well, no!
 That's definitely not it.
 There's tons more things to talk about, and we will